-- 3. Review the patch documentation for the patch you want to apply, and complete all required steps before starting the patch upgrade. - 4.
-Follow the instructions in the patch documentation to apply the patch.
+- 2. Review the patch documentation for the patch you want to apply, and complete all required steps before starting the patch upgrade. - 3.
+As the root user, follow the instructions in the patch documentation to apply the patch on the first node.